RommelTJ/ExercisesAndAlgorithms/interview_tips/9-MasteringBehavioralQuestions.md

 Anyone can look up a company’s core values and repeat them during an interview.
 It’s more meaningful to tell a story from your life that shows how those values benefited you or taught you something.

+## Use someone else's voice

+This one’s a neat trick.
+Consider one more standard behavioral question: "What’s your biggest strength?"

+You might tell the interviewer:

+    I work well with others.
+Even under tough circumstances, I make sure my coworkers feel supported.

+But a lightly detailed story is better suited to show this strength:

+    I have a coworker, Ana, who’s been an engineer for almost a decade.
+We worked together on this really tough, messy project.

+    Towards the end, she told me, "For such a hellish project, you really made things feel sane."
+I think this is my biggest strength — I work well with others, even under tough circumstances.

+When you respond with a story, you can refer to what other people have said about your best qualities.
+In this case, a ten-year tech veteran said you made a project feel less awful.
+That kind of praise is a lot more credible when it comes from someone else.